crdlc/infinite-scroll/README.md

   element: 'selector of container',
   callback: function(done) {
     // Insert content in your scrollable element and call done when you finish
-    // If there aren't more content you can pass a true value to call(true) in order to disable the component },
+    // When there aren't more content you can pass a true param to
+    // the callback (call(true)) in order to disconect the component },
-  spinner: true or false // Display a spinner when new content is loading by default }
+  spinner: true or false // Display a spinner when new content is loading (by default) }

 // setup infinite scroll